-Operating income (loss)
+Operating Income (Loss)

 As the Company continues to scale and integrate its business, it is incurring operating losses.
-The Company's loss from operations for the three and six months ended June 30, 2022 totaled \$12.8 million and \$20.3 million, respectively.
-The Company is focused on optimizing its operations, leveraging the assets it acquired and realizing added synergies from expanding the size of its overall business and further vertically integrating its operations.
-In addition, the Company continues to identify and launch additional integration and growth efforts which are expected to further improve profitability.
+The Company's loss from operations for the three months ended December 31, 2022 totaled \$205.9 million.
+The Company is focused on optimizing its operations, leveraging the assets it acquired and realizing synergies from expanding the size of its overall business and further vertically integrating its operations.
+In addition, the Company continues to identify and launch additional integration and growth efforts which are expected to improve profitability.